Hades2323/DockerCore/README.md

-# Use in a Debian-based distro... like Debian :)
+# Use in a Debian-based distro like...
+Debian :)

 1. **Set Keyboard Layout**
    ```bash